OfekRv/JavaLocker-Ransomware/README.md

 foreach file in drives (C, D, E, F, G, H)

-if file is not in C:\\Windows and file size < 104857600L
+if file size < 104857600L

-(because it encrypts file content as string and it doesnt want to encrypt windows files)
+(because it encrypts file content as string in memory)

 encrypt file